SarahBoudarat/Thesis/README.md

 ## Data

-Download the MovieLens 100K or 1M datasets from [https://grouplens.org/datasets/movielens/](https://grouplens.org/datasets/movielens/).
-Data files are not included due to licensing.
+The MovieLens datasets are **not** included in this repository due to licensing.
+You can obtain the datasets directly from [https://grouplens.org/datasets/movielens/](https://grouplens.org/datasets/movielens/).

+Data loading scripts for both MovieLens 100K (`.csv` format) and MovieLens 1M (`.dat` format) are provided in this repository to facilitate preprocessing and experimentation.

 ## API credentials